neijrr/nextcloud_passwords_handbook_ru/Administrators/Notifications/Platform-Support-Notification.md

 ## Why am i seeing this notification?
-With the first release of a new year, the passwords app drops support for all major versions of Nextcloud except the latest and all PHP version without [active support](https://php.net/supported-versions.php) by the PHP community.
+With the first release of a new year, the passwords app drops support for all major versions of Nextcloud except the latest and all PHP versions without [active support](https://php.net/supported-versions.php) by the PHP community.
-Around half a year before, the admin settings of the app will show a warning if the server runs on an old software platform.
+Around half a year before this, the admin settings of the app will show a warning if the server runs on an old software platform.
 Three months before the end of support, each update creates a notification reminding administrators to update.
 This should give administrators enough time to plan and execute any necessary updates.